Am-BOUK/SafetyNetAlert/SafetyNetAlerts/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command:

-JUNIT et Jacoco
+JUNIT Test
 - mvn test

-Reports
-To obtains tests reports execute the below command.
+Reports:
+Surefire report:
 - mvn site

+Jacoco report:
+-mvn jacoco:report